 The Lambton Worm Snowdog

 I think this Snow pup was originally on display in the Sunderland Bridges shopping centre.
-It tells teh tale in several numbered segments.
+It tells the tale in several numbered segments.
 The illustrations are brilliant.

 You can see the Worm being dropped down the well on it’s hind leg.